AcademySoftwareFoundation/rez/docs/source/basic_concepts.rst

 The example search path shown is a typical setting.
 There are some central repositories later in the search path, where packages are released to so everyone can use them.
 But there is also a local package path at the front of the search path.
 This is where packages go that are being locally developed by a user.
-Having this at the start of the searchpath allows developers to resolve environments that pull in test packages in preference to released ones, so they can test a package before releasing it for general use.
+Having this at the start of the search-path allows developers to resolve environments that pull in test packages in preference to released ones, so they can test a package before releasing it for general use.